facebookresearch/fairseq/examples/simultaneous_translation/docs/server_api.md

 The server will automatically move the pointer to next word.
 When the pointer reach the end of sentence, "<\/s>" will be sent.
 For example, for sentence "A B C".
-The first time the request happens, "A" will be received,  the second time will be "B", the three time will be "C",  and after then will be always "<\/s>".
+The first time the request happens, "A" will be received,  the second time will be "B", the third time will be "C",  and after that, it will be always "<\/s>".
 The request should be made everytime the model decides to read a new word.

 ---
 ## Obtain a segment of speech from server